BellPepperStudios/Locale/README.md

 - 5 - go into your command promt and type ollama  ```` ollama pull llama2 ```` this will download the ai model
 - 6 - make sure you have python downloaded you can downlaod it in the microsoft store
 - 7 - Unzip the folder you downloaded from the releases and open it
+- 8 - cd into the folder directory in command prompt and do this command ````pip install requirements.txt````
-- 8 - Either open it by double clicking the python file or using the cd command to cd into the folder and running ````python main.py ````
+- 9 - Either open it by double clicking the python file or using the cd command to cd into the folder and running ````python main.py ````
-- 9 - now go to http://localhost:8000 or type your local ip and :8000 at the end to access the website (it should tell you the link in the program)
+- 10 - now go to http://localhost:8000 or type your local ip and :8000 at the end to access the website (it should tell you the link in the program)
 - not working? - put it in the issues tab i will assist and help as much as i can!